 Conservationists often disagree about how humankind should best move forward from the damage we have already done.
 Traditionalists argue that we should put a boundary around wild spaces to preserve them, but there is no way to contain the effects of people.
 More radical conservationists propose moving all people to green cities, supplied with renewable energy and sustainable agriculture, so the countryside can re-wild itself.

 Responding to this debate, I befriended and photographed people who are working towards a positive environmental future despite the enormity of the task.
-Human Nature is a series of interconnected stories about our reliance on the natural world and the science that fosters our relationship to it.
+Human Nature is a series of interconnected stories about how we rely on nature in the context of climate change.
 Each story is set in a different ecosystem: city, forest, farm, desert, ice field, ocean, and lava flow.
 From a newly built rainforest in urban Singapore to a Hawaiian research station measuring the cleanest air on Earth, the photographs examine our need for “wild” places—even when those places are human constructions.